 When everyone is directed to weigh in, it can appear that everyone has a say.
 But the lack of structure may enable one or two opinionated or favored participants to commandeer the entire group, and more often than not, the reality is that some opinions count more than others.
 This can be demoralizing for the people who realize that their votes don’t really count.

-Others may suppress their true opinions if they fear office politics, don’t fully understand the situation, or feel that their positions or amount of experience don’t make them qualified to “vote.”
+Others may suppress their true opinions if they fear office politics, don’t fully understand the situation, or feel that their positions or experience levels don’t qualify them to “vote.”
 They may withhold their input until they can figure out which opinions are socially acceptable, or even act out by behaving contrarily or hiding data.

-Managers who use “brainstorming” indiscriminately are particularly frustrating to employees who have special training or expertise or who feel strongly about merit, preparedness, or thoroughness.
-When it’s obvious that the group leader is asking for everyone’s buy-in only because he wants the security of knowing that everyone agrees with him, brainstorming becomes a charade.
+Managers who use “brainstorming” indiscriminately are particularly frustrating to those employees who have special training or expertise or who feel strongly about merit, preparedness, or thoroughness.
+When it’s obvious that group leaders are asking for everyone’s buy-in only for the security of knowing that everyone agrees with them, brainstorming becomes a charade.

 All Opinions Are Not Created Equal